End-to-end encryption: Messaging

+In May 2026, Meta ended support for end-to-end encryption (E2EE) on Instagram, reversing a previous commitment to expand the technology across its messaging services.
+The company justified the move as a measure to mitigate fraudulent activity and facilitate the detection of harmful content.
+The decision highlighted a conflict between digital privacy and online safety; while child protection organizations supported the change to better identify predatory behavior, privacy advocates argued that removing E2EE compromises user security.

 As of 2025, messaging apps like Signal and WhatsApp are designed to exclusively use end-to-end encryption.
 Both Signal and WhatsApp use the Signal Protocol.
-Other messaging apps and protocols that support end-to-end encryption include Facebook Messenger, iMessage, Telegram, Matrix, and Keybase.
+Other messaging apps and protocols that support end-to-end encryption include Facebook Messenger, iMessage, Telegram, Matrix and Keybase.
 Although Telegram supports end-to-end encryption, it has been criticized for not enabling it by default, instead supporting E2EE through opt-in "secret chats".
 As of 2020, Telegram did not support E2EE for group chats and no E2EE on its desktop clients.

-In 2022, after controversy over the use of Facebook Messenger messages in an abortion lawsuit in Nebraska, Facebook added support for end-to-end encryption in the Messenger app.
+Facebook Messenger first introduced optional end-to-end encryption in 2016 through its "Secret Conversations" feature.
+In 2022, after controversy over the use of Facebook Messenger messages in a Nebraska criminal case involving an abortion, Meta expanded testing of end-to-end encryption in Messenger.
 Writing for Wired, technologist Albert Fox Cahn criticized Messenger's approach to end-to-end encryption, which required the user to opt into E2EE for each conversation and split the message thread into two chats which were easy for users to confuse.
 In December 2023, Facebook announced plans to enable end-to-end encryption by default despite pressure from British law enforcement agencies.

 As of 2016, many server-based communications systems did not include end-to-end encryption.
 These systems can only guarantee the protection of communications between clients and servers, meaning that users have to trust the third parties who are running the servers with the sensitive content.
 End-to-end encryption is regarded as safer because it reduces the number of parties who might be able to interfere or break the encryption.
 In the case of instant messaging, users may use a third-party client or plugin to implement an end-to-end encryption scheme over an otherwise non-E2EE protocol.